You are here

 Security and well-being in the property portfolio

-It is important for us to contribute to developing entire areas and city districts where our properties are located.
+It is important for Balder to contribute to developing entire areas and city districts where our properties are located.
 We do this by being involved in several different projects together with local actors.
-Among other things this includes for example security patrols, neighbourhood partnerships, security staff, and communal barbecue evenings and cultivation projects.
+Among other things this includes for example security patrols, neighbourhood partnerships, and activities such as communal barbecue evenings and cultivation projects.

 Below we have listed some of the activities we do in order to improve our areas.